Our mission is to promote healthy lifestyles and landscapes through hands-on education about growing and eating healthy food.

 Our vision is of healthy people, connected to their food, each other, and the natural environment.

 Jayme Melrose was raised feral in the boreal forest of northern BC, by European parents who firmly believed in self-sufficiency, especially in regards to food.
 She studied ecological horticulture and permaculture at Linnaea Farm School on Cortes Island, BC., followed with a Bachelor of Community Design from Dalhousie.
-Since 2011 she has been the Project Coordinator at Common Roots Urban Farm, Halifax NS.
+From 2011-2018 she was the Project Coordinator at Common Roots Urban Farm, Halifax NS.

 Communications & Outreach